mdc1314/OCRTOC_software_package/README.md

 ### Object 6D Poses in Simulation
-For debugging purposes, you can read the object 6D poses from the simulation However, you should **NEVER READ THE OBJECT 6D POSES DIRECTLY FROM SIMULATION IN YOUR SOLUTION**.
+For debugging purposes, you can read the object 6D poses from the simulation.
+However, you should **NEVER READ THE OBJECT 6D POSES DIRECTLY FROM SIMULATION IN YOUR SOLUTION**.
 Violation of the rule will result in invalid scores.

 ### Challenge framework
 The OCRTOC for the MuJoCo simulation is built upon Gymnasium.
 The general framework of challenge consists of two components: an Agent (`ocrtoc_agent`) and a set of environment (`ocrtoc_env`).
-You should re-implement the agent named `MyAgent` located in `ocrtoc_agent\agent_builder.py`.
+You should re-implement the agent named `MyAgent` located in `ocrtoc_agent/agent_builder.py`.
 You can change parameters in `agent_config.yml` to change task ID or object categories.

 ## Evaluation
 The `run.py` is the entry point of evaluation.
 Each time you run `ocrtoc_gym/run.py` script, your agent will be automatically evaluated.
-The score will be written into `ocrtoc_gym/ocrtov_env/result` folder.
-Besides, you can check evaluation result of a specific task in the `ocrtoc_gym/ocrtov_env/evaluation` folder.
+The score will be written into `ocrtoc_gym/ocrtoc_env/result` folder.
+Besides, you can check evaluation result of a specific task in the `ocrtoc_gym/ocrtoc_env/evaluation` folder.

 In our evaluation server, we will overwrite the `ocrtoc_gym/ocrtov_env` folder and modify the task parameters in the `agent_config.yml` file.
 So please make sure To implement your solution in the `ocrtoc_gym/ocrtoc_agent` folder.